Spec Reference

 secrets:

-source: env # read from $XAI_API_KEY on the caller's machine
+source: env # default; pulls $ANTHROPIC_API_KEY from caller's env

 - name: DB_PASSWORD